joshdev15/neovim/README.md

 :TSInstall javascript
 ```

-You can see the available languages using the command: TSInstallInfo, I
+You can see the available languages using the command: TSInstallInfo.

-recommend: 'tsx', 'javascript', 'typescript', 'json5', 'css', 'html', 'go', 'rust', 'dart'
+I recommend: 'tsx', 'javascript', 'typescript', 'json5', 'css', 'html', 'go', 'rust', 'dart'
 and the other one or others you want.

 Enjoy!